-- A. Minimum size: Three and one-quarter inches (3-1/4") (82.55 mm) carapace length. - B. Maximum size: Five inches (5") (127.0 mm) carapace length. - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an un-obstructed opening measuring not less than two inches by five and three-quarters inches (2" X 5 3/4") (50.8 mm X 146
+- A. Minimum size: Three and one quarter inches (3-1/4") carapace length - B. Maximum size: Five inches (5") carapace length - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an unobstructed opening measuring not less than two inches by five and three quarters inches (2" x $5\frac{3}{4}$ "), or two (2) circular escape vents, each measuring not less than two and one half inches ( $2\frac{1}{2}$ ") diameter

-- mm), or two (2) circular escape vents, each measuring not less than two and one half inches (2 1⁄2") (63.5 mm) diameter. - D. Maximum trap size: 22,950 cubic inches. - E. Prohibition on possession of v-notched female American lobsters zero tolerance v-notching definition: No person, including, but not limited to fishermen, dealers, shippers, and restaurants, shall retain on board, land, or possess any v-notched female American lobster.
+- D. Maximum trap size: Twenty-two thousand nine hundred and fifty (22,950) cubic inches - E. Prohibition on possession of v-notched female American lobsters zero tolerance v-notching definition: No person, including, but not limited to, fishermen, dealers, shippers, and restaurants, shall retain on board, land, or possess any v-notched female American lobster.
 In LCMA 1, a v-notched female lobster means any female lobster bearing a v-shaped notch of any size in the flipper next to and to the right of the center flipper, as viewed from the rear of the female lobster.
 V-notched female lobster also means any female lobster which is mutilated in such a manner as to hide, obscure, or obliterate such a mark.
 The flipper to the right of the center flipper will be examined when the underside of the lobster is down and its tail is toward the person making the determination. - F. Mandatory v-notching: Any person or vessel permitted or declared to fish in LCMA 1 shall v-notch all legal-size egg-bearing female lobsters and return them to the water immediately. - G. Limits on landings by fishermen using gear or methods other than traps: Landings by fishermen using gear or methods other than traps (non-trap fishermen) will be limited to no more than one hundred (100) lobsters per day (based on a twenty-four (24) hour period) up to a maximum of five hundred (500) lobsters per trip, for trips five (5) days or longer.

-5.8.3 LCMA 3 (Offshore Waters):
+5.8.3 LCMA 3 (Offshore Waters)